bright/new-www/_jobs/web-developer.md

 * an office library with the professional books that help you grow
 * Bright Day once a month during which you can do non-project stuff
 * Bright Lunches for you and your colleague sponsored by the company
-* team retreats once a quarte, Birthday cakes and occassional suprises
+* team retreats once a quarter, Birthday cakes and occassional surprises

 ## What We Are Looking For